BIG IDEAS with Film

 BIG IDEAS with Film offers free resources for teachers, parents and students to learn about the world around us through thought-provoking, eye-opening documentaries by globally celebrated filmmakers.
 Watch as many films as you like, as often as you like with your students and children.
 Deepen the learning experience further with our Unit Plans and Project Ideas that show students ways to question, create and expand upon key themes.

-This year, we are honoured to bring you a selection of films by Alanis Obomsawin.
+We are honoured to bring you a selection of films by Alanis Obomsawin.
 She is one of the most internationally celebrated Indigenous directors in the world today.
 With a career spanning over 50 years, she has made over 50 films exploring past, present, and alternative narratives about Indigenous histories and experiences.
 Her films have become cinematic forces for change.

 About Alanis Obomsawin

 Alanis Obomsawin is one of Canada’s most distinguished documentary filmmakers.
-She is a pioneer in indigenous filmmaking and has made over 50 films so far in her career.
+She is a pioneer in Indigenous filmmaking and has made over 50 films so far in her career.
 Born August 31, 1932 near Lebanon, New Hampshire, she comes from the Abenaki nation and began her career as a professional singer and storyteller before joining the National Film Board (NFB) in 1967.
 Her award-winning films address the struggles of Indigenous peoples in Canada from their perspective, giving prominence to voices that have long been ignored or dismissed.

 A Companion of the Order of Canada and a Grand Officer of the Ordre National du Québec, she has received the Prix Albert-Tessier and the Canadian Screen Awards’ Humanitarian Award, as well as multiple Governor General’s Awards, lifetime achievement awards and honorary degrees.
 In 2019, she was awarded the Artist of Distinction Award from the Vancouver Biennale.